click on photo to go back

 Photo announcing "Romance" with Kaye Brinker (1943).

-In May 1943 she played in Romance on WABC (New York) and CBS (picture right).
 Each week a popular love story was dramatized on this series.
 According to critic Wanda Marvin: " ...
 Altho her delivery is letter-perfect.
-Kaye Brinker's voice lacks the desired warmth ...
+Kaye Brinker's voice lacks the desired warmth ..."

 Another episode in the popular Mr. District Attorney awaited her on December 4.
 1946 "The Case Of The Too Rich, Too Long" was a story about wealthy Mrs. Montgomery who tells her daughter Penelope to marry John Middleton or she'll be cut out of the will.
 Penelope is a Montgomery however, and Grandma Montgomery is soon murdered with a silver candlestick!

 In the following years she combined this with several other roles on radio.
-1948 had Kaye appearing as Ilse in Ancient Sorceries a tale of the supernatural and witchcraft in a small Welsh town with Paul Frees, Ann Morrison and William Conrad.
-(February 15, 1948).
-She also played in Escape's "The Grove of Ashtaroth" which was adapted for radio by Les Crutchfield.
-Again it had Paul Frees and William Conrad.
-Also appearing were Raymond Lawrence and Eric Snowden.
-(February 29, 1948)
+She started for Escape (CBS, Feb 15.
+1948 - Nov 29.
+1949, min.
+6) in 1948 as Ilse in Ancient Sorceries a tale of the supernatural and witchcraft in a small Welsh town with Paul Frees, Ann Morrison and William Conrad.

 Radio's The Whistler which aired on February 25.
 1948 was called "Meeting On Tenth Street" and included Kaye in the cast.